 If the change depends on another open change, it is rebased onto the current patch set of that other change.

-Rebasebutton is only available if the Rebase access right is assigned.
+Rebasebutton is only available if the change can be rebased and the Rebase access right is assigned.
 Rebasing merge commits is not supported.

 Allows to cherry-pick the change to another branch.
 The destination branch can be selected from a dialog.
 Cherry-picking a change creates a new open change on the selected destination branch.